onebeyond/generator-systemic/generators/app/templates/root/_README.md

 `npm run start`

 # TEST
-The service comes with a simple tests framework already in place in the _/test_ folder
+The service comes with a simple tests framework already in place in the _/test_ folder.

 `npm run test`